 |2.00 and 2.49||2.4%|

-Wheaton College is test optional.
+Wheaton College is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 On the SAT Math Section, 25% of Wheaton College students scored 670 or higher and 75% of students scored 590 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Wheaton College students scored 680 or higher, and 75% scored a 590 or higher.